Does Obama Have Legal Ground To Sue Trump For Libel Over Wiretapping Claims?

 — NatlParksUnderground (@NatParkUndrgrnd) March 5, 2017

 FBI Director James Comey took a similar stance regarding the Trump wiretapping claims, reportedly calling on the Justice Department to refute the Trump Twitter allegations.
-So far the Department of Justice, headed by Trump-appointed Attorney General Jeff Sessions, has declined to do so.
+So far, the Department of Justice, headed by Trump-appointed Attorney General Jeff Sessions, has declined to do so.
 However, neither Donald Trump nor his administration has provided any proof to back up his Obama wiretapping claims, and the media is widely calling Trump’s claims unsubstantiated.

 Here are the Trump tweets that started the Obama wiretapping accusations and spawned a media frenzy.